 The medical assistant then applies an antiseptic solution and anesthetic to your scalp to guard against infection and number the scalp surface.
 The use of this medication creates a nearly painless procedure.
 Once the scalp is prepared, a high concentration of platelet-rich plasma will be injected into the areas of your scalp that have thinning hair.
 Injections are made at half-inch intervals over the treated area so that the platelets can enter the scalp at the follicle level.
 Since PRP therapy works by stimulating the hair growth cycle, follow-up treatments for the first three to four months, and then once every three to six months, are essential to producing the full benefits.

 Are There Any Risks I Should Know About?

 Risks are a concern for patients with any procedure, but the good news is the risks associated with PRP therapy are relatively minimal.
 Since platelet-rich plasma therapy uses the patient’s blood, there’s no risk for allergic reactions or adverse effects.
 An over-the-counter pain reliever should minimize any discomfort you might experience after your appointment.
-The staff at California Vein Specialists will take steps ensure your safety and comfort throughout the procedure and will answer any questions you may have before, during and after treatment.
+Our staff will take steps to ensure your safety and comfort throughout the procedure and will answer any questions you may have before, during and after treatment.